Dawlau/Linux-scripts/README.md

 1 - excludes the monitor on top

 It is very particular.
 It works for a setup with 2 monitors one on top of the other, and the y-resolution of the monitor on the top should be 1080 in order for the 1 flag to display correctly the y coordinate.

+# countWords_PDF

+Run this script by giving it an absolute path to a pdf file and it will write print the files it couldn't process(should not be many at all) and the total number of words in the file(it ignores all non-alpha-numerical characters).